At a Glance

 Some tips for your application 🫡

-Highlight Relevant Experience: In your application, emphasise any previous roles where you have successfully managed teams or delivered similar services.
-Include details about your approach to creating engaging and safe environments for young people.
+Highlight Relevant Experience: In your CV and cover letter, emphasise any previous roles where you have led teams or managed similar services.
+Provide specific examples of how you have planned and delivered engaging activities in a safe environment.

 How to prepare for a job interview at PROSPECTUS-4